Installation

 and client_id

-This link directs the user to the Slack OAuth acceptance page, where the user will review and accept or refuse the permissions your app is requesting as defined by the scope(s).
+This link directs the user to the OAuth acceptance page, where the user will review and accept or decline the permissions your app is requesting as defined by the scope(s).

 @app.route("/slack/install", methods=["GET"])